Adopt a Git branching strategy

 Review and merge code with pull requests

-Reviews in pull requests take time to complete, so your team should agree on what's expected from pull request creators and reviewers.
+Reviews in pull requests take time to complete.
+Your team should agree on what's expected from pull request creators and reviewers.
 Distribute reviewer responsibilities to share ideas across your team and spread out knowledge of your codebase.

 Some suggestions for successful pull requests: